GULibrarySandbox/intro-data-wrangle/content/5-lesson.md

   - `Sort > Sort ...` - This option enables you to modify your original sort.
   - `Sort > Reverse` - This option allows you to reverse the order of the sort.
   - `Sort > Remove sort` - This option allows you to undo your sort.
-- remove this sort.{% endcapture %} {% include card.md header="Activity - sort by text" text=text %}
+- Remove this sort.{% endcapture %} {% include card.md header="Activity - sort by text" text=text %}

 ### Sort by multiple columns